Top 10 Counting Crows Songs

 The second single from Recovering the Satellites, this song did particularly well in Canada, where it reached number one on the singles chart.
 A Long December is an alternative rock ballad written after Adam Duritz’s friend was hit by a car.
 The very first line of the song sets up the track’s theme, looking back on the past and recognizing that things are finally going to get better.

-The way the song finishes on a sing along “nah nah nah” hook is a masterstroke, not only inviting listeners to join in on a show of hope and community, but also – as on Hangingaround – suggests that the protagonist has managed to break away from the pain of the past and is looking forward to what the future holds.
+The way the song finishes on a sing-along “nah nah nah” hook is a masterstroke, not only inviting listeners to join in on a show of hope and community, but also – as on Hangingaround – suggests that the protagonist has managed to break away from the pain of the past and is looking forward to what the future holds.
 A Long December is a smart and emotional song, with themes that everyone needs to be reminded of at some point in their life.

 # 4 – 1492

-Lyrically, the song tells of hedonistic nights out and various midnight activities (unfortunately using outdated transphobic language at one point), with the song’s title only making sense during the bridge, which bizarrely follows the activities of Christopher Columbus and how they have apparently led to the rest of the song’s events.
+Lyrically, the song tells of hedonistic nights out and various midnight activities (unfortunately, using outdated transphobic language at one point), with the song’s title only making sense during the bridge, which bizarrely follows the activities of Christopher Columbus and how they have apparently led to the rest of the song’s events.
 To be honest, the lyrics can be dismissed as an afterthought thanks to the song’s furious and wild guitar solo.
-Because of the songs that they are most known for, there can be no doubt that many would be shocked to discover that Counting Crows were capable of such accomplished guitar – proving that the band should never be underestimated.
+Because of the songs that they are most known for, there can be no doubt that many would be shocked to discover that Counting Crows were capable of such accomplished guitar playing, proving that the band should never be underestimated.

 Given the song’s overwhelmingly hedonistic focus, it’s a surprise that the song’s bridge announces that the protagonist’s decadent lifestyle is completely meaningless.
-This is a clever bait and switch which – along with the track’s monumental guitars – will leave you reeling.
+This is a clever bait and switch which, along with the track’s monumental guitars, will leave you reeling.

 # 3 – Mr. Jones

 This was the band’s debut single.
 It seems to tell the tale of Marty Jones, the bassist of Adam Duritz’s previous band, The Himalayans, but Duritz has since stated that the song is actually about himself, and that he used Jones’ name simply because it was inspired by a night out the two had together.
-The song describes this night out, and how the two struggling musicians believed their life (and love life) would be much simpler and more fulfilled if they were successful and could achieve celebrity status.
+The song describes this night out, and how the two struggling musicians believed their lives (and love lives) would be much simpler and more fulfilled if they were successful and could achieve celebrity status.

 This narrative is somewhat ironic since, as mentioned above, MTV picked up the song and catapulted the band to success and stardom.
 This rise to fame coincided with the suicide of Kurt Cobain, something which immediately soured Duritz’s views on the virtue of celebrity, causing him to replace the song’s original lyrics with more jaded and cynical versions in subsequent performances.
 These events inspired the song Catapult from the band’s second album.

-Mr. Jones is a great introduction to the Counting Crows canon – not just because it was the band’s first single – it is a gentle and compelling song which is made all the more richer by its interesting backstory.
+Mr. Jones is a great introduction to the Counting Crows canon – not just because it was the band’s first single – it is a gentle and compelling song which is made all the richer by its interesting backstory.

 # 2 – Accidentally In Love